eliona-smart-building-assistant/kentix-one-app/README.md

 ### Continuous asset creation

 Assets for all devices connected to the configured "Manager" device are created automatically when the configuration is added.

+To select which assets to create, a filter could be specified in config.
+The schema of the filter is defined in the `openapi.yaml` file.

+Possible filter parameters are defined in following places:

+- `conf.go:DoesDeviceAdhereToFilter` for devices
+- `conf.go:DoesDoorlockAdhereToFilter` for doorlocks

 ## Tools